MrDoctorKovacic/pyBus/README.md

 All software is in early alpha stages!
 K/I-Bus issues can be painful to diagnose and fix, so please don't use this to mess up your car.

 ## Pre-Requisites
-* ZeroMQ, used for communicating with the outside world.
+* ZeroMQ, for communicating with the outside world.
 	* https://github.com/MonsieurV/ZeroMQ-RPi
 * python, python-setuptools, python-dev
 	* `apt-get install python python-setuptools bluetooth bluez python-bluez`